Solve/Next

 Louise Kyhl-Triolo

-European Programme Lead · Senior Facilitator
+European Program Lead · Senior Facilitator

 Louise Kyhl-Triolo brings more than twenty-five years of international leadership experience—across L’Oréal, Airbus, VMware, and Heidrick & Struggles—to the design and delivery of the Think Wrong Innovators Intensives across Europe.
-She works at the intersection of strategy, creativity, and leadership: coaching senior leaders, designing group experiences that shift how organisations actually work, and facilitating transformation that requires both directional clarity and genuine human change.
-Louise is the European programme lead—the person who knows how Think Wrong translates across cultures, sectors, and the gap between a week in the field and a Monday morning back in the office.
+She works at the intersection of strategy, creativity, and leadership: coaching senior leaders, designing group experiences that shift how organizations actually work, and facilitating transformation that requires both directional clarity and genuine human change.
+Louise is the European program lead—the person who knows how Think Wrong translates across cultures, sectors, and the gap between a week in the field and a Monday morning back in the office.
 She is a Solve Next Partner and Board Member (Europe) of the Human Impacts Institute.

 Romain Gravier